VasiliDrakopoulos/RNAseq-Analysis/README.md

 │   ├── sample5_R1.fastq.gz
 │   └── sample5_R2.fastq.gz

-9. Copy this command to of the file directory in the ubuntu terminal (I have bolded my file directory from c drive): cp -r /mnt/c/Users/vasil/Documents/PFC-LH_TRAP ~/PFC-LH_TRAP
+Copy this command to of the file directory in the ubuntu terminal (I have bolded my file directory from c drive): cp -r /mnt/c/Users/….

+(Change from Users onwards to your directory)

-10. Then we will need to rename and compress files in that folder with this code (please rename accordingly the first line: cd ~/PFC-LH_TRAP for d in */; do cd "$d" for f in *_1.fq; do mv "$f" "${f%_1.fq}_R1.fq"; done
+Then we will need to rename and compress files in that folder with this code (please rename accordingly the first line to the last folder of the directory: cd ~/….. for d in */; do cd "$d" for f in *_1.fq; do mv "$f" "${f%_1.fq}_R1.fq"; done